Skip to Content

 Where is Mt Nicholas Farm?

 The Mt Nicolas Farm is located near Queenstown on the shores of Lake Wakatipu.
-From Queenstown, the only way to get to the farm (aside from almost driving all the way to Milford Sound) is by boat, specifically the Spirit of Queenstown catamaran operated by Southern Discoveries.
+From Queenstown, the only way to get to the farm (aside from almost driving all the way to Milford Sound) is by boat, specifically the Spirit of Queenstown catamaran operated by Real NZ.

 The Spirit of Queenstown Scenic Cruise is included in all of the Mt Nicholas Farm Experience tours and is a very beautiful way to start your farm tour.